Dear Friends and Family!

 GATHER BOX TOPS FOR NAZARENE INDIAN MISSIONS!

-Thank you to everyone who is collecting Campbell Soup labels and General Mills box tops!
-While it seems small, the cash they generate really adds up!
-This program has provided PA equipment, computers, and even a 15-passenger van for Nazarene Sun Valley Indian School.
-Questions, labels and box tops should go to Fran S. or Sherry J.
+Thank you for collecting General Mills box tops!
+This program has provided PA equipment, computers, and even a 15-passenger van for the Native American Christian Academy.
+Questions and box tops should go to Fran S. or Sherry J.

 CHURCH POSTCARDS ARE AVAILABLE!